Hurtak/PHPAutoColor/README.md

 ##### 4.3 setLightnessLimit($type, $lightness)

-This setting is optional, if you won't call this function default value will be used.
+This setting is optional, if you won't call this function, default value will be used.

 | $type | $lightness default | Accepted values | Description |
 | ----- | ------------------ | --------------- | ----------- |
 | `max` | `1`                | <`0.5`;`1`>     | Limits maximum perceived lightness of returned colors |
 | `min` | `0`                | <`0`;`0.5`>     | Limits minimum perceived lightness of returned colors |

-setLightnessLimit() can be called twice if you want to set `max` and `min` limit at the same time (difference between `max` and `min` must be bigger or equal to `0.5`)
+setLightnessLimit() can be called twice if you want to set `max` and `min` limit at the same time (difference between `max` and `min` must be bigger or equal to `0.5`).

 ##### 4.4 setMaximumColors($maximumColors)

-This setting is optional, if you won't call this function number of used colors wont be limited.
+This setting is optional, if you won't call this function, number of used colors won't be limited.

 | $maximumColors accepted values | Description                              |
 | ------------------------------ | ---------------------------------------- |